aws-samples/amazon-eks-security-immersion-day/content/6-network-security/3-mtls-with-alb/4-enable-mtls/index.en.md

 Notable configurations in the ingress manifests:
 - The ingress listen-ports specifies four HTTPS ports: 80, 443, 8080, 8443 to illustrate multiple listener configuration options that you can implement.
 - `ignoreClientCertificateExpiry` indicates whether expired client certificates are ignored.
+We set it to false to not allow expired client certificates.
+The cert-manager helps to ensure that the certificate is [auto-renewed](https://cert-manager.io/docs/usage/certificate/#renewal-reissuance) before it expires.

 Apply the manifest to update the existing ingress: